Tenant Improvement Allowance: A Crash Course Guide

 Why Offer Tenant Improvement Incentives?

-The most obvious reasons are that leasehold improvements can allow you to charge a higher rental rate and achieve a longer lease term, thereby increasing your rental income and overall value of an actual lease.
+The most obvious reasons are that leasehold improvements can allow you to charge a higher rental rate and achieve a longer lease term, thereby increasing your rental income and the overall value of an actual lease.
 This can lead to other direct benefits to your real property including an increase in building value and more effective budgeting.
 It may not seem like a big deal now, but over time, this increased value could mean tens of hundreds of thousands if not millions of dollars.

 When prospective tenants see that your property and rental space have been improved, they assume that it’s worth more than other similar properties.
 This = winning!

-So, if you want to raise rent payments and boost your profit margins, then tenant improvements are definitely worth it.
+So, if you want to raise rent payments and boost your profit margins, then tenant improvements are worth it.

 What Are Some Good Examples of the Types of Tenant Improvement Incentives and Costs?